 For information on how to start and validate the core HTCondor-CE services, please refer to the upstream documentation

 For information on how to troubleshoot your HTCondor-CE, please refer to the upstream documentation:

 Registering the CE¶

-To contribute to the the OSG Production Grid, your CE must be registered with the OSG.
+To contribute capacity, your CE must be registered with the OSG Consortium.
 To register your resource: